DjangoGirls/tutorial/django_urls/README.md

 As you can see, Django already put something here for us.

-Lines that start with `#` are comments - it means that those lines won't be executed by Python.
+Lines that start with `#` are comments - it means that those lines won't be run by Python.
 Pretty handy, right?

 The admin URL, which you visited in previous chapter is already here: